wzh1895/ASDM/README.md

 It has been noticed that on macOS, the multi-thread sampling of PyMC3 does not work well.
 This is due to the fact that macOS handles multiprocess in a different way.
 The impact is that we can only use one thread to do multi-chain MCMC sampling which is much slower.

-Although the rest of the functionalities of ASDM still work on macOS, we recommend that you switch to Linux for the optimal parameter estimation experience.
+Although the rest of the functionalities of asdm still work on macOS, we recommend that you switch to Linux for the optimal parameter estimation experience.

 ### Dependencies

-We recommend that you ues anaconda to manage the dependencies and use a dedicated fresh environment for ASDM.
+We recommend that you ues anaconda to manage the dependencies and use a dedicated fresh environment for asdm.

 To create such an environment: